nielskrijger/sqs/README.md

 # SQS

-A wrapper for [nodejs-cassandra](https://github.com/datastax/nodejs-driver) library, providing promises and a set of convenience methods.
+A wrapper for [AWS SDK](http://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/SQS.html), providing promises and a set of convenience methods.

 **NOTE**: this library is not very customizable nor will it be, its intent is to serve as a standard for my personal projects.
 There are only few tests because its use is extensively tested in component tests.